Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 In conclusion, the final model I chose was a Decision tree Classifier.
 The features I chose for my model were 'MONTH', 'U.S._STATE', 'NERC.REGION', 'CLIMATE.REGION', 'POPULATION', 'HURRICANE.NAMES', 'AREAPCT_URBAN', and 'PCT_WATER_TOT'.
 Five of those features were nominal categorical features, while three of them were numerical features.
 I one hot-encoded four of the nominal categorical features to turn them into numerical ones.
 I binarized 'HURRICANE.NAMES' using a custom function transformer I made to binarize its values.
 As for the numerical features I turned the 'POPULATION' feature into quantiles and left 'AREAPCT_URBAN', and 'PCT_WATER_TOT' as is.
 As for the hyperparameters of the Decision Tree Classifier, I ended up choosing a max depth of 36 and a minimum sample split of 5.
 The way I did this by manually iterating through every single combination of a max depth range of 1-200 and a minimum sample split range of 2-30.
 In each iteration, I fitted the model with training data and recorded its accuracy on the testing data.
 Then I chose the model with the greatest accuracy with the testing data.
 ### Results Breakdown

 As for the results, I saw significant improvement in both the training data and testing data accuracy.
-The accuracy of the training data was 0.7260869565217392 and for the testing data, it was 0.6328125.
+The accuracy of the training data was 0.677 and for the testing data, it was 0.586.
 This tells me that the new features I included and engineered alongside the hyperparameters I fine-tuned were able to better optimize generalization performance.
 My model became more generalized allowing for better predictions of the category cause of major outages on both the training and unseen data.
 My last model was too specific as it only had access to two features that relate mostly to the severe weather causes but not the other causes.

 # <u> Fairness analysis</u>

 To access the fairness of my final model, I want to see whether my model is fair when predicting the cause category of major outages between low and high-population states.
 I will continue to use accuracy as my evaluation metric to conduct my fairness analysis.
 Since there is no exact definition of low and high-population states I define my definitions here.
-Low-population states are states with a Population quantile of three or lower, and high populations are states with Population Quantiles greater than 3.
+I first created a new column with the quantiles of the population for each row.
+I then defined Low-population states are states with a Population quantile of three or lower, and high populations are states with Population Quantiles greater than 3.
 I will be using the absolute difference in accuracy as my test statistic.
 Additionally, I will choose a significance level of 0.05 as a cut-off for my p-value since a p-value smaller than 0.05 indicates strong evidence against my null hypothesis.
 Lastly, to conduct my fairness analysis I will use a permutation test to test my hypotheses.

 ### Hypotheses: